Hard Rock Live (album)

 Hard Rock Live is a live album and video by the English hard rock band Bad Company released in 2010.
 It was recorded at the Hard Rock Live in Hollywood, Florida on August 8, 2008, and marked the first time original members Paul Rodgers, Mick Ralphs and Simon Kirke had performed together, since their brief reunion in 1999.

+The original band members were joined for the tour by former Heart guitarist Howard Leese and bassist Lynn Sorensen, both of whom had previously played live with Rodgers on his solo tours.